Test schedule creation

 As you can see in the picture above, selecting multiple data is also no problem.
 Simply select the desired cells in the pivot table, and then you can instantaneously see the respective graphs in the display pane on the right.

-Another nice feature in Simcenter Testlab Neo, is the run checker.
-This new functionality in Testlab Neo drastically simplifies the data validation.
+Another nice feature in Simcenter Testlab Neo, are the track-side validation methods, like the ‘Checks’ method.
+This new method drastically simplifies the data validation.
 In a simple user interface, you can define one or multiple conditions on the selected test data.
 No need for complicated calculations or writing complex code.

 This and other methods can be embedded in an automated process, which then can be executed immediately after the measurement.